geektrust/java-tw-interview-starter-kit/README.md

     - **options** are optional **cmd** specific options.

     Example: `java -jar dist/lib/dist.jar 'ADD APPLE 2' 'ADD ORANGE 3'  'SHOW'` <br>

     Note: Each full command should be wrapped in single quotes(').

+## Ant tasks available to you.

+You can run these following commands on the terminal.

+- `ant clean` - will clean the older builds.
+- `ant dist` - will compile your code and build the `dist.jar` file inside `dist/lib` folder.
+- `ant test` - will build and run all your unittests.
+The test files are expected to reside inside `src/test/java`.